How Does it Feel to Keep an Urn for Ashes in the Home?

 Linda displays the keepsake urn in her china cabinet.
 Around the urn are family pictures and cherished memorabilia collected through the years.

 Linda admits there are many times during a given day when she passes the cabinet without giving any thought to the urn.
 More often, she passes by and remembers Ed.
 Before retiring each evening to bed, she thinks of him.
 This gives her a sense of reassurance that they will one day be reunited in the afterlife.
+Linda’s strong faith in her eventual reunion with Ed allows her to look at the urn in a positive light, remembering her husband and anticipating the future when they will see each other again.

 Each Christmas the memorial urn is taken out of the cabinet as family and close friends gather around in a holiday tradition.
 The gathering is filled with laughter and tears as special remembrances are shared.
 Each of Linda and Ed’s two children keep a portion of the cremains in keepsake urns of their own.
 Fond memories of a beloved husband and father are kept very much alive for Linda and her family with an urn for ashes in their homes.